 KEDA Autoscaling Enables GPU Inference on Kubernetes

-According to Cloud Native Now, the article demonstrates how KEDA can drive event-based autoscaling for GPU-backed AI inference on Kubernetes, replacing CPU-based HPA signals with hardware-aware metrics.
-The author outlines a three-layer architecture: a telemetry layer exposing GPU SM utilization and VRAM allocation (via exporters such as NVIDIA DCGM), a translation layer implemented as an external scaler, and an execution layer where KEDA triggers pod scaling, including scale-to-zero.
-Cloud Native Now also reports the author open-sourced an external scaler named keda-gpu-scaler to feed GPU telemetry into KEDA.
-Editorial analysis: This pattern addresses a common mismatch between Kubernetes autoscalers and GPU-bound inference workloads, potentially lowering idle-GPU costs for production inference fleets.
+In a contributed Cloud Native Now article, cloud-native architect Pavan Madduri shows how KEDA can drive event-based autoscaling for GPU-backed AI inference on Kubernetes, replacing CPU-based Horizontal Pod Autoscaling with hardware-aware metrics.
+He outlines a three-layer design: a telemetry layer exposing GPU SM utilization and VRAM allocation (via exporters such as NVIDIA DCGM), a translation layer implemented as a KEDA external scaler, and an execution layer where the KEDA operator scales inference pods, including scale-to-zero during idle periods.
+Madduri says he open-sourced an external scaler, keda-gpu-scaler, to feed GPU telemetry into KEDA, and a CNCF community blog covers the same approach.
+The piece argues standard HPA is a poor fit for GPU-bound inference because it keys on CPU and memory, and that scale-to-zero can cut idle-GPU spend.
+It is a how-to from a single practitioner, not a vendor product launch.

 What happened

-According to Cloud Native Now, the piece shows how KEDA (Kubernetes Event-driven Autoscaling) can be used to autoscale GPU-backed AI inference on Kubernetes by using GPU telemetry rather than CPU or memory metrics.
-The article describes a three-layer architecture: a telemetry layer exposing GPU SM utilization and VRAM allocation (for example via NVIDIA DCGM exporters), a translation layer implemented as a KEDA external scaler, and an execution layer where the KEDA Operator adjusts replica counts and can scale-to-zero.
-Cloud Native Now reports the author open-sourced an external scaler called keda-gpu-scaler to bridge GPU telemetry into KEDA.
+In a contributed Cloud Native Now article, cloud-native architect Pavan Madduri demonstrates using KEDA (Kubernetes Event-driven Autoscaling) to autoscale GPU-backed AI inference based on GPU telemetry rather than CPU or memory.
+He describes a three-layer architecture - a telemetry layer exposing GPU SM utilization and VRAM allocation (for example via NVIDIA DCGM exporters), a translation layer implemented as a KEDA external scaler, and an execution layer where the KEDA operator adjusts replica counts and can scale to zero.
+Madduri says he open-sourced an external scaler, keda-gpu-scaler, to bridge GPU telemetry into KEDA; a CNCF community blog covers the same external-scaler approach.

-Per the article, standard Horizontal Pod Autoscaling (HPA) is ineffective for GPU-bound inference because HPA relies on CPU and memory metrics while inference bottlenecks occur on GPU compute (SM utilization) and GPU VRAM allocation.
-The proposed implementation replaces complex Prometheus queries and HPA rules with an external KEDA scaler that translates raw hardware telemetry into KEDA metrics, enabling event-driven scaling decisions tied to GPU load.
-The article targets deployments on high-performance infrastructure such as Oracle Kubernetes Engine (OKE) with bare-metal GPU shapes but the pattern is portable to other Kubernetes environments that expose GPU telemetry.
+Per the article, standard Horizontal Pod Autoscaling (HPA) is ineffective for GPU-bound inference because it relies on CPU and memory metrics while inference bottlenecks occur on GPU compute (SM utilization) and VRAM.
+The external scaler translates hardware telemetry into KEDA metrics, replacing more complex Prometheus-plus-HPA configurations and enabling a ScaledObject to scale, for example, when GPU utilization exceeds 80 percent.
+The author targets high-performance setups such as Oracle Kubernetes Engine with bare-metal GPU shapes, but notes the pattern ports to other clusters that expose GPU telemetry.

 Industry context